kdeldycke/kevin-deldycke-blog/content/posts/falsehoods-programmers-believe-about-falsehoods-lists.md

 ## Implementation

-1. Every falsehood that is true should be accounted for.
+1. Every falsehood should be accounted for.
-1. Every falsehood that is true can be accounted for.
+1. Every falsehood can be accounted for.
 1. Making your code compatible with a falsehood doesn't come with a price.
 1. Falsehoods are addressed by standards.